 Now you can configure the connection.
-This sample uses the default LCA port of 4999.
-It also sets the application status to Initializing and the execution mode to Backup:
+Set the applicationName to the same value as the name of an application that you have set up in the Configuration Layer.
+Then set the application status to Initializing, and the execution mode to Backup.

-lcaConfiguration.Uri = new Uri("tcp://localhost:4999"); lcaConfiguration.ClientName = applicationName; lcaConfiguration.ControlStatus = (int) ApplicationStatus.Initializing; lcaConfiguration.ExecutionMode = ApplicationExecutionMode.Backup;
+'''

+lcaProtocol.ClientName = applicationName;

+lcaProtocol.ControlStatus = (int)ApplicationStatus.Initializing;

+lcaProtocol.ExecutionMode = ApplicationExecutionMode.Backup;

+'''